Comprehensive Guide to Compression Shorts

 Next, a good pair of compression shorts should be providing you with several functional benefits that alternative choices cannot.
 These benefits include sweat-wicking capability, improved circulation, and muscle stabilization for your glutes, quadriceps, and hamstrings.

-These benefits work together to keep you performing at a higher level for longer periods of time.
+These benefits work together to keep you performing at a higher level for a longer period of time.
 If you’re not noticing any benefits from wearing compression shorts during activity then it may be time to look for an upgrade.

 Here, we’re looking at everything from choice of fabric to stitching to waistbands and more.
 A high-quality pair of compression shorts will have a number of characteristics working in its favor.

 One thing you’ll want to keep an eye out for is flatlock stitching.
-This is stitching where the seem is butted together, rather than overlock stitching where there are layers on the underside.
+This is a stitching technique in which the seam is butted together, rather than overlock stitching in which there are layers on the underside.

-This distinction can be especially important if you’re wearing your compression shorts for extended periods of time.
+This distinction can be especially important if you’re wearing your compression shorts for an extended period of time.
 For example, a long-distance runner would benefit from flatlock stitching, as it’s great at reducing the potential for chaffing.

 Additionally, you’ll want to pay attention to the waistband of your compression shorts.
 This is one of the ways you can tell a cheap pair from a high-quality pair.
 The waistband should provide plenty of support and firm elasticity.

 Cheaper pairs of compression shorts will have waistbands that wear out quickly, becoming stretched out and loose fitting.
-If the waistband on your compression shorts goes, the entire garment becomes useless.
+If the waistband on your compression shorts goes, the entire garment goes with it.

 Also, check the fabrics that are used in your compression shorts.
 Common fabric choices for compression wear often include blends of nylon, polyester, spandex, lycra, and elastane.
-Compression wear design is constantly evolving, however, these fabrics are often found in high-quality compression shorts.
+Compression wear design is constantly evolving, however, these are the fabrics most commonly often found in high-quality compression shorts.

 Note: While not a common occurrence, some compression wear brands use latex in their products.
 If you have sensitive skin or a latex allergy, be on the look out for its use in the fabric blend of your compression shorts, which would be listed on the tag.